 1403 Vintage Mono was inspired by the IBM 1403 mainframe line printer from the 1960s.
-Jeff Kellem began his research for the project but printed samples were minimal, requiring a bit of guesswork for some shapes.
+When Jeff Kellem began his research for the project but printed samples were minimal, requiring a bit of guesswork for some shapes.
 He started with the basic 48 glyphs (26 letters, 10 digits, and 12 symbols) used on the 1403 ‘A’ chain.
 Mixing between the ‘A’ and ‘H’ chains, a few more characters were discovered (e.g.- a square lozenge symbol) and added to the font.
 Kellem also sourced several more glyphs from chains that had been modified to support Icelandic text.

 In the early stages of design, the weight was heavier, slightly wider overall, and spacing was tighter.
 With rigorous proofing and testing of each iteration, Kellem made critical adjustments.
 What would become “1403 Vintage Mono Limited” now had the original 52 characters present in the printer, along with the basic complement of Latin characters and small capitals in place of lowercase characters.
 The completed font supports Unicode Latin-1 and Adobe Latin 2 sets.